 For the most part, executive functioning is controlled by a region of the brain called the prefrontal cortex.
-Research has shown that people who have disorders, diseases or injuries to the prefrontal cortex often develop executive functioning issues (ADHD, learning disability, dyslexia, dyspraxia, head injury)
+Research has shown that people who have disorders, diseases, or injuries to the prefrontal cortex often develop executive functioning issues (ADHD, learning disabilities, dyslexia, dyspraxia).

 How are executive functioning issues diagnosed?

 Questionnaires or screening forms.
 One tool commonly used is the Behavior Rating Inventory of Executive Function (BRIEF).